- Senior Scientist, Child Health Evaluative Sciences

 - 2020: Dr. Jill M. Sanders Award of Excellence in Health Technology Assessment - Canadian Agency for Drugs and Technologies in Health

-- 2019–ongoing: Tier 1 Canada Research Chair in Economic Evaluation and Technology Assessment in Child Health
+- 2019–Present: Tier 1 Canada Research Chair in Economic Evaluation and Technology Assessment in Child Health

-- 2017–ongoing: Chair, Ontario Genetics Advisory Committee (OGAC) - Ontario Ministry of Health and Long-Term Care
+- 2017–Present: Chair, Ontario Genetics Advisory Committee (OGAC) - Ontario Ministry of Health and Long-Term Care

-- 2017–ongoing: Member, Ontario Health Technology Assessment Committee (OHTAC) - Ontario Ministry of Health and Long-Term Care
+- 2017–Present: Member, Ontario Health Technology Assessment Committee (OHTAC) - Ontario Ministry of Health and Long-Term Care

 - 2002–2007: New Investigator Award - Canadian Institutes of Health Research